 As if 2020 isn’t weird enough, it’s a year with 13 full moons rather than 12 – and two of these will occur in October.

-October’s first full moon is the harvest moon on October 1, and the second full moon will occur on October 31.
-That’s right: a full moon on Halloween.
+October’s first full moon was the harvest moon on October 1, and the second is a rare full Halloween blue hunter’s moon.

 The full harvest moon will rise at 5:05 pm ET on October 1.
 The name is given to the full moon that occurs closest to the autumnal equinox.
 While this full moon usually occurs in September, a full moon on September 2 was too early to be known as the harvest moon.
 In 2019, the full harvest moon occurred on Friday, September 13.